Dr Jerome Symonette

-Dr. Symonette has also served as Director of a Family Life Center; an Assistant Administrator and Dean at a Christian Academy; taught at a Catholic School; and served as Supervisor of Counseling for Substance Abuse and HIV/AIDS social service agency.
+Dr. Symonette has also served as Director of a Family Life Center; an Assistant Administrator and Dean at a Christian Academy; an Instructor at a Catholic School; and served as Supervisor of Counseling for a Substance Abuse and HIV/AIDS social service agency.
 Additionally, he served as a Music Coordinator and Accompanist for the University of Louisville’s Dance Academy.
 He has served as the Chairman of the Board for Friends of Children, Fort Lauderdale, Florida; and on the Board of Excel Academy Charter School, Miami, Florida.

-Among the many honors and awards that he has received are the Scholar ofthe Year (Florida Memorial University, Humanities Division); Outstanding Young Menof America; Who’s Who in Religion; Who’s Who Among America’s Teachers; and a Model of Excellence from the Broward Center for the Performing Arts, Ft.
+Among the many honors and awards that he has received are the Scholar of the Year and the President's Award from the Florida Memorial University; Outstanding Young Men of America; Who’s Who in Religion; Who’s Who Among America’s Teachers; and a Model of Excellence from the Broward Center for the Performing Arts, Ft.
 Lauderdale.
 Dr. Symonette was selected as an Outstanding African-American Man by the Zeta Phi Beta Sorority (Fort Lauderdale Chapter), and his biography has also been included among the International Men of the Year (Cambridge, England).

 Dr. Symonette studied at the Jefferson Community College, Louisville, Kentucky.
 He graduated from the University of Louisville, with a Bachelors degree in Music Education, and also from the Southern Baptist Theological Seminary with a Masters degree.
 He also received a Doctor of Ministry degree, with an emphasis in pastoral studies and biblical theology, from the Luther Rice Seminary in Atlanta, Georgia.
 He has also done post-doctoral work in Education at Walden University!